PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 style="width:5.53654in;height:2.34591in" />

-As Microsoft continues to evolve the report design experience in Power BI Desktop, we have seen several enhancements which make it easier for content creators to build multi-language reports.
-One essential aspect of these enhancements is the ability to use measures in a report layout to configure dynamic property values for report elements such as visuals and shapes.
+As Microsoft continues to evolve the report design experience in Power BI Desktop, there have been several new enhancements which make it easier for content creators to build multi-language reports.
+One essential aspect of these enhancements is a greater ability to use measures in a report layout to configure dynamic property values for report elements such as visuals and shapes.
 The live demo project uses a **Rectangle** shape to display the localized report label for the report title.
 The following screenshot shows how to select a **Rectangle** shape and then navigate to configure its **Text** property value in **Shape** \> **Style** \> **Text** section in the **Format** pane.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image43.png"